jpadd59/dcb-sound-manager/README.md

 INSTALL:

-Download the setup file and install the program in your DCB game folder.
+Download the "DCB Sound Manager Installer.msi" and install the program in your DCB game folder.
 The default install location is shown in the installer.

+UNINSTALL:

+Run the "DCB Sound Manager Installer.msi" and select remove.

 NOTE: